-- 4.3.1 The Programme must have a publicly available procedure for providing oversight to VVBs that includes, at minimum: - Requirements for the VVB to prove independence from the Programme, market, and project. - At least two individuals involved in validation and/or verification of each project (peer review) - Minimum requirements for site visits are specified - A rule on what number of sequential verifications are allowed before the project must be verified by a new VVB. - Procedure for spot checks on quality of validation/verification reports, and mitigation plan - 4.3.2 The Programme must provide evidence that the procedure is being followed. - 4.3.3 The Programme must provide capacity building support to the VVBs that includes, at minimum, onboarding, training, and explanations of what the VVB must look at when completing validations and verifications. - 4.3.4 The Programme must have a procedure to ensure the VVB operates to the spirit of the Standard and projects are working towards the goals of the Programme.
+- 4.3.1 The Programme must have a publicly available procedure for providing oversight to VVBs that includes, at minimum: - Requirements for the VVB to prove independence from the Programme, market, and project. - At least two individuals involved in validation and/or verification of each project (peer review) - Minimum requirements for site visits are specified (at a minimum: one physical site visit during verification). - A rule on what number of sequential verifications are allowed before the project must be verified by a new VVB. - Procedure for spot checks on quality of validation/verification reports, and mitigation plan - 4.3.2 The Programme must provide evidence that the procedure is being followed. - 4.3.3 The Programme must provide capacity building support to the VVBs that includes, at minimum, onboarding, training, and explanations of what the VVB must look at when completing validations and verifications. - 4.3.4 The Programme must have a procedure to ensure the VVB operates to the spirit of the Standard and projects are working towards the goals of the Programme.